I like to think of my calendar as “the boss of me.”

 Here’s a helpful link on how to create a calendar in gCal if you haven’t done it before.

 I have to say that if this sounds foreign or overwhelming, it is 100% worth your time to set it up right now.

 It’ll help you create plans that design your future, which means you’ll be able to take massive action and accomplish all your awesome goals.

 3. Fill In The Week Ahead

-On Sunday night (or Monday morning), spend at least one hour planning the upcoming week.
+On the Thursday prior, spend about 30 minutes to one hour planning the upcoming week.

-The best way to do this is to fill in blocks of time for everything.
+The best way to do this is to fill in blocks.

 The more detailed you are, the better.

 - Important tasks

 If you do it right, and include your down time, this schedule gives you more freedom.